AlexPullen91/GameReviews/README.md

 * Fixed Navbar featuring app name and flagship logo.
 Nav links and search function enable easy navigation of the app
 * Muted neutral colours in the layout to compliment the use of detailed straight lineal colour style icons
 * Thick black borders similar to icon outlines used throughout
-* Shades of white for the backgrounds #FFFFFF #FAFAFA #F5F5F5
+* Shades of white for the backgrounds
+    * #FFFFFF
+    * #FAFAFA
+    * #F5F5F5
-* Icey #e6eff4 and pale light blue #d5e9ff used in css gradient effect on some backgrounds
+* CSS gradient effect on some backgrounds
+    * #e6eff4 ice
+    * #d5e9ff pale light blue
+* Font colors
+    * #333333 jet
-* Jet #333333 and Black #000 for font colours
+    * #000 black
-* For button colours in keeping with the gamepad button colours: French Pink #EF6C8F Dark Orchard #9038A8 Light Sea Green #20BDAD
+* For button colours in keeping with the gamepad button colours:
+    * #EF6C8F french pink
+    * #9038A8 dark orchard
+    * #20BDAD light sea green
-* Forms fields always occupy left of the screen whilst the right side display icons, usually pushing below on smaller screen sizes
+* Sign up and login forms fields always occupy left of the screen whilst the right side display icons, pushing below on smaller screen sizes
 * Search screen displays result of API game search on the left and review search results on the right
 * Information occupies left side of the screen whilst the right side displays search function and icons, pushing below on smaller screens
 * Review pages feature a single image of the game along with some information situated in the top half of the screen with the text area just below it